ljpatrick/marxpaint/docs/gl_ES.UTF-8/README.txt

        * Report bugs or request new features via the project's bug-tracking system
-       * Participate in the various project mailing lists
+       * Participe nas distintas listas de correo do proxecto
-       * Chat with developers and other users over IRC
+       * Converse con desenvolvedores e outros usuarios a través de IRC
        * Ou póñase en contacto directamente cos desenvolvedores

      To learn more, visit the "Contacto" page of the official Tux Paint